Graduate Research Grant Competition

 - Issues related to family support, social and community integration, and assessment and intervention with challenging behavior

-- The efficacy of alternative or augmentative communication systems for individuals with ASD across the lifespan
+- The efficacy of alternative or augmentative communication systems for autistic individuals across the lifespan

 - Applied research that occurs in the in vivo context in which the outcome of intervention is expected to be used

-OAR seeks to fund studies that will likely produce practical and clearly objective results that may aid parents, families, professionals, and people with autism to make more fully informed choices that will lead to healthier and happier lives.
+OAR seeks to fund studies that will likely produce practical and clearly objective results that may aid parents, families, professionals, and autistic people to make more fully informed choices that will lead to healthier and happier lives.

 OAR’s Scientific Council will evaluate the proposals it receives for scientific and technical merit.